• Products

 A: No, this ESC is designed specifically for brushless motors

-A: The ESC has entered into its start up protection mode to prevent the motor for unexpectedly rotating and the ESC is rapidly beeping to let you know the throttle is part way on.
+A: The ESC has entered into its Safe Start Protection mode to prevent the motor from unexpectedly rotating and will rapidly beep letting you know the throttle is part way on.
 Once the throttle is put into the minimum throttle position, the ESC will make the start up confirmation beeps and will work as normal.

 A: The ESC is a uni-directional ESC designed to run the motor only in one direction during operation.
 The ESC has a programmable setting to reverse the motor direction, so you do not have to swap any two of the three motor wires to reverse the motor direction manually.